data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 So, I want to talk about how to account for missing data, and there is code in the repository to go through both unit missingness and item missingness.
 So I want to, I want to share that with you, and that's again in the repository, if you'd like to take a look.
 One note that I want to make is, please, again, feel free to drop questions in the chat, if there are questions that you have, because I want to make sure that I can answer them as we go.
 I really want this to be as helpful as possible for, for each of you.
 So, let's talk about unit and item missingness.
 There are a couple of different ways that data can be missing.
 Unit missingness is where we're missing all of our values from one observation.
 So, for example here, index 3, if I'm gathering data on individuals, and let's say that person 3 just did not respond to my survey, or for whatever reason, I have no information from this person.
 If I have NA's for all of those, that would be an example of unit missingness.
 This person did not share their information with me and so I have no information.
 Item missingness, or, I like to refer to it as Swiss cheese missingness, is where there are holes in your data.
 So indices 1, 2, and 10,000 have this.
 For example, for index 1, we do not have information on age or income, but we do have information on sex here.
 For individual 2, or index 2, we do not have sex, but we do have access to age and income data, and then, all the way down to row 10,000 we're missing one value here in the income column.

 So, the way that we handle unit and item missingness is a little bit different.
 So, in terms of unit missingness, the very, very quick summary of how to handle unit missingness, and i am, let me actually go ahead and pull up this notebook just to, very quickly, show what this looks like.
-I'm gonna go ahead and pull open this jupiter notebook.
-If you do not have jupiter notebook on your computer, or if you're not familiar with python or, anything like that, that's okay.
+I'm gonna go ahead and pull open this Jupiter Notebook.
+If you do not have Jupiter Notebook on your computer, or if you're not familiar with python or, anything like that, that's okay.
 I'm probably only gonna spend about two to three minutes talking about this, but I do want to pull this up as an example.
 So when we are, oops that is item missingness, what I meant to do is pull up the unit missingness one, I grabbed the wrong one, so I apologize.
 I'm gonna move back over here.
-I'm going to go ahead and shut that down and open up the jupiter notebook 01, unit missingness.
+I'm going to go ahead and shut that down and open up the Jupiter Notebook 01, unit missingness.
 I'll drop that in the chat here, 01_unit_missingness.ipynb, which can be found in that repository.
 In my experience, the most common method of handling unit missingness, where we're missing an entire row of data, is if we have supplemental data on that individual, to do something called weight class adjustments, where we take our observations and we break them into classes and then we will weigh them before doing our analysis.

 So, for example, let's say that I'm working in HR analytics, so I'm working in human resources and I want to understand how satisfied are individuals within our organization.
 Let's say that, to make this simple, we have two different departments, we have a finance department and an accounting department, for which I want to study individuals, and let's say that, maybe when I administer these surveys, that in the finance and accounting team, they're split perfectly evenly, fifty percent of people in finance, fifty percent of people in accounting.
 Let's say that maybe people in finance had too much other stuff to do, or were less responsible, or whatever kind of motivation you want to ascribe to them. and let's say that people in finance were less likely to respond to my survey, and let's say that people in accounting, whether it's because they had less on their plate, they're more organized, they're more conscientious of this, they just wanted to reply, whatever else, let's say that accounting people responded more to my survey.
 So, because of this, if I scroll down here, what we're going to do is, we're going to see that, if I look at all of my survey responses, so let's say I administer this survey, fifty percent of people are in accounting, fifty percent of people are in finance, but when I get my surveys back I get a disproportionate number of responses in the accounting department.
 Here, about seventy-seven percent of my responses are in accounting, meaning that only about twenty-two or twenty-three percent of my responses are in finance.
 Well, if I was going to just take these values and I was just gonna do a simple average to understand on average how happy are my employees, I might be putting some additional bias in my model here, and that bias may come in because I received way more responses from accounting than from finance.
 So, what I would like to do, the strategy that we can employ is something called a weight class adjustment where I'm going to basically down-weight all of my people from accounting, I'm going to up-weight all of my respondents from finance, and what that's going to do is, going to put them back on an equal playing field, because again, fifty percent of people were in finance and fifty percent of people were in accounting.